Disrupting the funding landscape with City Bridge Foundation: Our journey so far

 Our approach was led by panellists who represented different and diverse spaces within the sector.
 The purposeful conversations were mutually beneficial to the process of scrutiny but also to the long-term thinking of the implementation of the Fund.

-Our growing and positive relationship with the Trust enabled us to take accountability and ensure that the purpose, vision and mission of the Fund was not lost.
-With the input of the Trust across the various sessions, the transparency created amongst the group enabled us to fulfil the key aims required of the panel and ultimately propose meaningful recommendations to the Fund such as setting clear criteria for those organisations eligible to receive funding, prioritising communications and messaging of this Fund to ensure they are reaching the whole sector and establishing clear definitions of sector specific words i.e. second tier organisations.
+Our growing and positive relationship with the Foundation enabled us to take accountability and ensure that the purpose, vision and mission of the Fund was not lost.
+With the input of the Foundation across the various sessions, the transparency created amongst the group enabled us to fulfil the key aims required of the panel and ultimately propose meaningful recommendations to the Fund such as setting clear criteria for those organisations eligible to receive funding, prioritising communications and messaging of this Fund to ensure they are reaching the whole sector and establishing clear definitions of sector specific words i.e. second tier organisations.

 What’S next?